Kimxons/kimxons.github.io/src/content/blog/supabase-and-django.md

     return response.data
 ```

-- Create a View to Fetch and Display Data
+- Create a View to Fetch and Display Data ~ views
 - In `myapp/views.py`, use the service layer to fetch data:

 ```python